 Forty-four years later, this school still thrives on the Northwest side of Indianapolis, in a building the school bought with its second matching Lilly Endowment Grant, made possible by the generous donations from hundreds of its alumni.

 Abigail Louden is an alumna of The Children’s House.
 “I loved going to school here, and worked as a camp counselor during the summers after I graduated.”
 After attending Cardinal Ritter High School, Abigail went on to major in Math and Education at Purdue University.
-She has taught math for the past 13 years, and has been at The Children’s House for a combined tenure in Math and Science since 2008.
+She has taught math for the past 14 years, and has been at The Children’s House for a combined tenure in Math and Science since 2008.
 She also teaches Geography.
+Abigail is the Directress of the school.

 Science, Latin, and US History